cwieder/PathIntegrate/README.md

 ![PathIntegrate graphical abstract](ModellingFrameworks_white.png "PathIntegrate graphical abstract")

+#### Abstract
+>As terabytes of multi-omics data are being generated, there is an ever-increasing need for methods facilitating the integration and interpretation of such data.
+Current multi-omics integration methods typically output lists, clusters, or subnetworks of molecules related to an outcome.
+Even with expert domain knowledge, discerning the biological processes involved is a time-consuming activity.
+Here we propose PathIntegrate, a method for integrating multi-omics datasets based on pathways, designed to exploit knowledge of biological systems and thus provide interpretable models for such studies.
+PathIntegrate employs single-sample pathway analysis to transform multi-omics datasets from the molecular to the pathway-level, and applies a predictive single-view or multi-view model to integrate the data.
+Model outputs include multi-omics pathways ranked by their contribution to the outcome prediction, the contribution of each omics layer, and the importance of each molecule in a pathway.

 ## Features
 - Pathway-based multi-omics data integration using PathIntegrate Multi-View and Single-View models
     - Multi-View model: Integrates multiple omics datasets using a shared pathway-based latent space